-Strategic Asset Management requires more clarity about the effect any expenditure is having on an asset, especially its expected life cycle.
-Consequently, infrastructure asset expenditure is better classified into one of five categories.
-These categories are set out in Table 23 Error!
+Strategic Asset Management requires more clarity about the effect any expenditure is having on an asset, especially its expected life-cycle.
+As a consequence, infrastructure asset expenditure is better classified into one of five categories.
+These categories are set out in Table 25 Error!
 Reference source not found..

-Expenditure Type Description Typical Work Effect on Life-cycle Capital - New Provision of a new asset.
-Construction of a new infrastructure asset such new parks or sporting facility.
+Expenditure Type Description Typical Work Effect on Lifecycle Capital - New Provision of a new asset.
+Construction of a new infrastructure asset such as new drainage line, installation of new GPT.
 Commences the asset on its life-cycle path.
 Capital - Renewal Renews a degraded asset back to New or Near New condition.
-Renew asset such as playground equipment replacement.
+Replacement of drainage line, drainage structure (pits, lintel, gates, dish drains etc.) Resets the asset back to the start of its life- cycle path.
+Capital - Upgrade Improves the functionality of an asset.
+Modify inlet, replace drainage connections to capture surface runoff in perk period, and installation of pollutant basket.
 Resets the asset back to the start of its life- cycle path.

-Capital - Upgrade Improves the functionality of an asset.
-Replace old equipment which are not compliant to current standard Resets the asset back to the start of its life- cycle path.
+Table 25: Infrastructure Work Expenditure Categories

 Capital - Expansion Improves the capacity of an asset.
-Construction of additional basketball court, and associated facilities.
+Replace existing drainage line with bigger size pipes to increase capacity.
 Commences the expanded portion on its life-cycle path.

-Table 23: Infrastructure Work Expenditure Categories

 Any effect on the original portion of the asset depends on any work done on that portion.
 Maintenance Minor repairs.
 Replacement of lids, concrete surrounds, pipe joint repairs, replace collapse section of drain.
 Keeps asset on its expected life-cycle path.